Frequently Asked Questions

 Q. How can people be involved in the process and give their input?

-An integral component to the Visionary (re)Generation planning phase is to include continual engagement with university and community stakeholders.
-There will be numerous engagement events throughout the planning process where university staff and students as well as members of the community will be asked to provide feedback and to become involved in the creation of a vision for the Fort Garry campus.
-In addition to the numerous engagement events, the Visionary (re)Generation website and Twitter account will serve as a platform where people can provide feedback and stay up-to-date.
+A. An integral component to the Visionary (re)Generation process has been the continuous engagement of University and community stakeholders.
+Engagement will continue as the approved Visionary (re)Generation Master Plan is unveiled and the Southwood Local Area Plan is developed.
+In addition to upcoming engagement events, the Visionary (re)Generation website and Twitter account will serve as platforms where people can provide feedback and stay up-to-date.
 People interested in participating or wanting to learn more are encouraged to contact us to receive information via email or to request a Community Conversations event.

 Q. How can I stay informed about what is happening throughout this process?